This post may contain affiliate links. Read my full disclosure policy.

 How to Make Labneh- a creamy Middle Eastern Yogurt Dip ( or cheese) - perfect for your Mezze platters. #labneh #labnehrecipe #labnehdip. #yogurtcheese #yogurtcheese

-• warm roasted garlic, or melted leeks
+• Warm roasted garlic, or melted leeks, or sautéed mushrooms

-• veggies- cucumber, tomatoes, radishes,
+• Veggies- cucumber, tomatoes, radishes,

 How to make Labneh- an easy labneh recipe you can make at home.